 Follow these steps to get your license:

 - Apply for a Building Code Identification Number if you don’t already have one.
 This can be done online here.
-For those who prefer to fill out a paper form, click here.

 - Check the online exam schedule and choose your preferred date and location to write your exam.